 The market is unforgiving towards inefficient players that take too long to deploy their products and go over budget.
 Then, there is the impending threat of commercial failure.
 It is, no doubt, difficult to weed out errors in manual software deployment.

 Industry leaders and engineering teams have been adopting Agile and DevOps practices to bring in speed, predictability and reliability.
 Combined with the cloud, these practices can boost delivery speed significantly.
-Projects and builds that would easily stretch out for 3 years are now being rolled out in 3 weeks.
-Startups are quickly scaling into unicorns precisely because development is a lot quicker.
+Today, projects and builds that would easily stretch out for 3 years are now being rolled out in 3 weeks.
+Startups are quickly scaling into unicorns precisely because development is now a lot quicker.

 Here’s a closer look at how the industry is shedding its weight and leaping into the future with these powerful new practices: